mharoonpasha/wirdi-privacy/index.md

 - **Wirdi Pro** subscriptions (Monthly, Yearly) and Lifetime unlock
 - **Voluntary contributions** (tips)

-Payment processing is handled entirely by Apple (iOS) or Google (Android).
+Payment processing is handled entirely by Apple.
 Wirdi does not receive, store, or process any credit card or banking information.

 ## Subscriptions

 - Wirdi Pro Monthly ($2.99/month) and Yearly ($19.99/year) subscriptions auto-renew unless cancelled at least 24 hours before the end of the current period
-- Payment is charged to your Apple ID account (iOS) or Google Play account (Android) at confirmation of purchase
+- Payment is charged to your Apple ID account at confirmation of purchase
 - Your account will be charged for renewal within 24 hours prior to the end of the current period
-- You can manage and cancel subscriptions in your Apple ID Account Settings (iOS) or in the Google Play Store -> Subscriptions (Android)
+- You can manage and cancel subscriptions in your Apple ID Account Settings
 - Any unused portion of a free trial period will be forfeited upon purchase of a subscription

-## Google Play Billing (Android users)
-- For Android users, subscriptions and in-app purchases are processed through Google Play Billing.
-Your payment method is handled entirely by Google — Wirdi does not receive, store, or process any credit card or banking information.
-Subscription management, cancellation, and refunds are handled through the Google Play Store app.

 ## Data Retention